illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

   * Second tier is the webserver tier
     * Count of 3
     * Disable direct Public IP access to the 2nd and 3rd tier
-    * Connect to single database using the Consul DNS resolver on the meta-network
+    * Connect to your database-tier using the Consul DNS resolver on the meta-network
+    * Adjust links for images to use Minio (on prem Object storage S3-like cluster)
+      * Account credentials will be provided
-  * Third tier is a single datastore/database
+  * Third tier is a replicated database
+    * Add a read-replica to your database tier
     * Configure database/datastore to listen for external connection of the meta-network (10.110.0.0/16)
     * Add **25** posts, 15 new posts and 10 replies - as according to your sites specific design
       * Essentially simulate real activity on your site